-3.1 A. Exceptional medical, social or special educational needs an application may be prioritised by the Admission Committee (AC) but only within its admission category.
+Where exceptional medical, social or special educational needs are demonstrated and supported by a written statement from a professional, an application may be prioritised by the Admission Committee (AC) but only within its admission category.
 It is the parent's/applicant's responsibility to provide supporting evidence.